LGBTQ+ Separation, Dissolution/Divorce

 Now that same-sex marriages are available and recognized in North Carolina, same-sex couples are also able to utilize North Carolina separation and divorce statutes to assist them with dissolution of their marital union.
-While “divorce” itself is the definitive line between being married and no longer being married, there are many other issues related to a divorce that should be addressed.
+While "divorce" itself is the definitive line between being married and no longer being married, there are many other issues related to a divorce that should be addressed.
 These include division of property and support rights, in addition to many other rights and obligations which can be lost if not properly preserved.
-At Haas Tharrington, P.A., our experience with handling various disputes related to the break up of heterosexual married couples can be a valuable resource, especially when combined with our experience with same-sex couples and the application of marriage law to same-sex couples.
-See our “Family Law” section for more information, and call us for more information regarding your specific situation.
+At Haas & Associates, P.A., our experience with handling various disputes related to the break up of heterosexual married couples can be a valuable resource, especially when combined with our experience with same-sex couples and the application of marriage law to same-sex couples.
+See our "Family Law" section for more information, and call us for more information regarding your specific situation.

 Same-sex couples who are not married, but still desire to dissolve their relationship, will be subject to the North Carolina laws that were not designed to be used in domestic contexts, and often result in clumsy and inappropriate outcomes.
-That is why it is extremely important for same-sex partners to draft a partnership agreement that sets out each party’s right and obligations both during the relationship, and in the event that the relationship dissolves.
+That is why it is extremely important for same-sex partners to draft a partnership agreement that sets out each party's right and obligations both during the relationship, and in the event that the relationship dissolves.
 Often, these agreements can make all the difference in how your relationship rights will be handled, in the event of a future dispute.
-At Haas Tharrington, P.A., our experience with handling various disputes related to the break up of same-sex couples, especially when a partnership agreement has not yet been drafted or executed, can be a valuable resource.
-Call us for more information regarding your specific situation and to discuss partnership agreements samples.
+At Haas & Associates, P.A., our experience with handling various disputes related to the break up of same-sex couples, especially when a partnership agreement has not yet been drafted or executed, can be a valuable resource.
+Call us for more information regarding your specific situation and to discuss partnership agreements.

 Partnership agreements are particularly important for couples where:

 - There is a great income disparity between partners